HO-git/st-qdrant-memory/README.md

 - Check browser console for errors
 - Verify SillyTavern version is 1.11.0+
-- Ensure `manifest.json` is valid JSON
 - Restart SillyTavern after installation

-## Migration from v2.0

-### If You Used Shared Collections

-v2.0 used a single shared collection with character filtering. v3.0 uses per-character collections by default.

-**Option A: Start Fresh**
-- Enable **Use Per-Character Collections**
-- New conversations will auto-populate character collections
-- Old shared collection remains unchanged

-**Option B: Keep Shared Collection**
-- Disable **Use Per-Character Collections**
-- Extension will continue using the shared collection with character filters
-- Less isolation but maintains existing data

-**Option C: Manual Migration**
-- Export memories from shared collection
-- Import into per-character collections
-- Requires custom scripting (see Qdrant docs)

 ## Performance Considerations